Gastric Banding Revision Surgery

 Common problems with lap-band:

-- Desired weight loss not achieved – The patient loses minimal amount weight that is hard to maintain.
+- Desired weight loss not achieved – The patient loses a minimal amount of weight that is hard to maintain.

 - Band Slippage – When the lower part of the stomach “slips” up through the band, the patient’s safety is jeopardized.

 - Band intolerance – Majority of patients show this problem, and it can range from nausea, vomiting to discomfort and pain.
 The patient can experience this issue from the outset or afterward.

 - Difficulty swallowing – Dysphagia is one of the common problems developed in patients.

 - Esophageal Dilatation – In this case, the esophagus cannot transport food from mouth to stomach.

 - Stomach Pouch Dilation

 - Gastroesophageal Reflux Disease (GERD) – This is essentially the typical heartburn.

 - Band Infection – Infection at the site of band placement.